amberjrivera/ee-upgrades-propensity/README.md

 <img src = "visuals/showcase-sketch-notes.jpg_large" alt="Sketch notes from my capstone presentation, compliments of the ever-creative Jordan Wirfs-Brock.">

-Sketchnotes from my 01-30-18 capstone presentation, compliments of the ever-creative [Jordan Wirfs-Brock](https://twitter.com/jordanwb) who is the person that told me I was meant for data science. #IEforever
+Sketchnotes from my 01-30-18 capstone presentation, compliments of the ever-creative [Jordan Wirfs-Brock](https://twitter.com/jordanwb), the friend and colleague who told me I was meant for data science. #IEforever